shubhamtheds/COCO-ML-DL-Classifier/README.md

 * preprocess_image: preprocesses an image for classification.
 * classify_image: classifies an image using a pre-trained model.

-### Image Classifier Class via CNN Architectures 🏃‍♂️🥇
+### ObjectClassifier Class via CNN Architectures 🏃‍♂️🥇
-The ImageClassifier class is used to classify objects in a dataset using CNN architectures.
+The ObjectClassifier class is used to classify objects in a dataset using CNN architectures.
 It has the following methods:

 * load_and_preprocess_data: loads and preprocesses the data from the dataset folder.
 * create_model: creates the CNN model architecture using Keras.